-A Phase-II diamond drilling program of approximately 12,000 metres commenced in late August 2012 and assay results were not available at the time of this report.
+A Phase-II diamond drilling program of approximately 12,000 metres commenced in late August 2012 and a second drill was added in October 2012.
 The contracted drilling company, Kluane Drilling Ltd., utilizes modularized mobile drilling equipment that minimizes the need to construct roads on the property.
 It is estimated that the total cost for the Phase II drilling program, including pre-drilling geological and geophysical mapping, will be \$2.5 million over a period of 12 months, an amount which will be entirely funded by Fresnillo per the terms of the Association Agreement.